PeggyJV/steward-registry/README.md

 ### Explanation

-The `ca_hosted` and `ca` fields must point to two copies of the *same file*.
+The `ca_hosted` and `ca` fields must point to two copies of the *same file*, one hosted at your domain, one hosted in this repo.
 This provides a means of ensuring that you own the domain in question.